Orforio/renations.rb/README.md

 - Slideshows (s001a, s001b, etc) are not supported and will be skipped.
 - Multiple filenames with the same job number will cause the script to error out (ie, 001_image_304.jpg, 001_image_464.jpg, etc).
+- The quality of the code is atrocious and needs some serious refactoring.